devEric69/multilog/README.md

 • added possibility, to see the reasons for each logging: such a log line was added for [lwDebug, lwInfo] reasons; such another line was written for [lwError, lwIPC] reasons; the last one is a simple [lwWarning]; etc. The text file medium can indent the logged entangled events by watching the ESP machine register variation.<br>
 What's for?<br>
-With linked components in a chain of responsabilities (like TDbGrid<->TDataSource<->TDataSet), wich themselves have chained events inside them, it is sometimes easier to code a single line in all existing events to anderstand the movies of contextual events and to study where whe have to code what:
+With linked components in a chain of responsabilities (like TDbGrid<->TDataSource<->TDataSet), wich themselves have chained events inside them, it is sometimes easier to code a single line (with its parameters that can be used or even changed there) in all existing events, in order to anderstand the movies of contextual events and to study where whe have to code what:
 ![multilog_doc/overwiewFiles/autoMultiLog_IndentedEBP.png](https://github.com/devEric69/multilog/blob/master/multilog_doc/overwiewFiles/autoMultiLog_IndentedEBP.png)